Universality of the Homotopy Interleaving Distance: Background

-The category $\Top$ of compactly-generated weak Hausdorff spaces is complete and cocomplete (although note that the colimits are not always the same as those in the category of all topological spaces; e.g., see~\cite{strickland2009category}).
-The \emph{standard model structure} on $\Top$ is specified by taking the weak equivalences to be the weak homotopy equivalences and the fibrations to be the Serre fibrations; the cofibrations are then determined from the acyclic fibrations by the model category axioms.
-(The cofibrations in the standard model structure also admit a concrete description, as \emph{retracts of generalized CW inclusions}; see \cite{dwyer1995homotopy}).
+\begin{example} In the \emph{standard model structure} on $\Top$, the weak equivalences are the weak homotopy equivalences and the fibrations are the Serre fibrations; the cofibrations are then determined from the acyclic fibrations by the model category axioms.
 Henceforth, weak equivalences, fibrations, and cofibrations of topological spaces will be understood to be those in the standard model structure.
+This model category is compactly generated, where the generating cofibrations are the boundary inclusions $S^{n-1} \to D^{n}$; the cofibrant objects are retracts of cell complexes, and the cofibrations in the standard model structure admit a concrete description, as \emph{retracts of generalized CW inclusions}~\cite{dwyer1995homotopy}. \end{example}

-For any small category $\I$, there exists a model category structure on $\Top^\I$, the \emph{projective model structure}, for which the weak equivalences are the objectwise weak equivalence and the fibrations are the objectwise fibrations.
-For most choices of $\I$, objectwise cofibrations are not necessarily cofibrations; it takes some care to concretely specify the cofibrations in this model structure.
+\begin{example} For any small category $\I$, there exists a model category structure on $\Top^\I$, the \emph{projective model structure}, for which the weak equivalences are the objectwise weak equivalences and the fibrations are the objectwise fibrations~\cite[Section 11.6]{hirschhorn}.
+For most choices of $\I$, objectwise cofibrations are not necessarily cofibrations.
 However, it is straightforward to check that if $X\in \Top^\I$ is cofibrant, then each object in $X$ is cofibrant, and each internal map in $X$ is a cofibration.
+All objects are fibrant in the standard model structure on $\Top$, hence all objects of $\Top^\I$ are fibrant in the projective model structure.

+The projective model structure on $\Top^\I$ is compactly generated, with generating cells the {\em free diagrams} on the generating cofibrations in $\Top$ \cite[Theorem 6.5]{MMSS}.
+Here the free diagram on a space $A$ at $i \in \ob \I$, denoted $F_i A$, is specified by the formula $F_i A(j) = \hom_{\I}(i,j) \times A$, and the free diagram at $i$ of a map $A\to B$ is the induced map $F_iA\to F_iB$. \end{example}

+\bparagraph{Homotopy Categories} One can construct the associated \emph{homotopy category} $\Ho(\C)$ of any model category $\C$ \cite[Definition 5.6]{dwyer1995homotopy}.
+The category $\Ho(\C)$ has the same collection of objects as $\C$ and is equipped with a functor $\Pi^{\C} \colon \C\to \Ho(\C)$ which is the identity on objects. $\Pi^{\C}$ is the \emph{localization} of $\C$ with respect to the weak equivalences \cite[Theorem 6.2]{dwyer1995homotopy}), i.e., it maps weak equivalences to isomorphisms, and for any functor $F\colon \C\to \D$ with this property, there exists a unique functor $G\colon \Ho(\C)\to \D$ such that the following diagram commutes:

+In particular, up to equivalence of categories, $\Ho(\C)$ depends only on the weak equivalences of $\C$, not on the (co)fibrations.
+We let denote a weak equivalence from $X$ to $Y$.
+We say $X$ and $Y$ are \emph{weakly equivalent} and write $X\htp Y$ if $X,Y\in \ob \C$ are isomorphic in $\Ho(\C)$.

+The fact that $\Pi^{\C}$ is a localization implies that $X\htp Y$ if and only if there is a zigzag of weak equivalences in $\C$ connecting $X$ and $Y$.
+Thus, two diagrams of spaces are weakly equivalent with respect to the projective model structure if and only if they are weakly equivalent in the sense of \cref{Def:Weakly_Equivalent}.